-Walkerston, a rural town of 2600 people, is on the Peak Downs Highway six km west of Mackay.
+Walkerston, a rural town on the Peak Downs Highway is six km west of Mackay.
 Situated on Bakers Creek in a sugar cane area, the settlement was known as Scrubby Creek in the late 1860s and early 1870s.
 It was probably named after John Walker, proprietor of the Fort Cooper pastoral station (Nebo) who took over John Mackay's Greenmount estate and the Homebush station in 1879.

 Situated on the southern edge of the Pioneer River Valley, Walkerston is a few kilometres south-east of the Pleystowe sugar mill (1869), the Mackay region's longest continuously operating mill.
 The Alexandra mill (1868) was a few kilometres east of Walkerston.

 By 1875 Walkerston had two hotels, several houses, an Anglican chapel and school, a provisional school and two stores.
 It was formally surveyed the next year, when a post office was opened.
 Presbyterian and Catholic churches were opened in the early 1880s, and in 1885 the Mackay to Eton railway, via Walkerston, was opened.
 Horse racing on any of three courses in the district was popular in the 1880s.

 In addition to the various religious denominations in the area, a South Sea Islander mission was established in 1890 (the diminutive mission hall is listed on the Queensland Heritage Register).
 Later the Catholic church erected a convent and school (1924).
 In 1903, when Walkerston's population was approaching 400 people, it was described in the Australian Handbook: